dougeby/IntuneDocs/intune/get-support.md

 2. On the Azure Help and support page, select **New support request**.

 	![Screenshot of Azure portal help and support page with New support request link highlighted](./media/azure-support-ticket-link.png)
-3. On the **Basics** blade, for most Intune 	technical support issues, choose the following:
+3. On the **Basics** blade, for most Intune 	technical support issues, choose the following options:
 	- **Issue type**: **Technical**
 	- **Service**: **Microsoft Intune**
 	- **Support plan**: **Technical support - included**  (For Intune technical issues, support is complimentary.)

 	>[!IMPORTANT]
 	>Support for Intune, and for Intune when used with Configuration Manager, is free of charge.
-To review details of the Premier Support offering please see the [Description of Services](https://www.microsoft.com/en-us/microsoftservices/services-list.aspx) documentation, section 5.3.3 "Advisory Services".
+To review details of the Premier Support offering, please see the [Description of Services](https://www.microsoft.com/en-us/microsoftservices/services-list.aspx) documentation, section 5.3.3 "Advisory Services."
 If you have a billing or subscription question, you can open a case to get support through the [Office Admin Center](https://portal.office.com/Support/SupportEntry.aspx).

 	Choose **Next** to continue.
-4. On the **Problem** blade, select **Severity**, **Problem type**, and **Category** to help us ensure your request is addressed by the right subject matter expert for your problem.
-This also lets us provide **Related help** that might solve your problem without filing a ticket.
+4. On the **Problem** blade, to ensure your request is addressed by the right subject matter expert for your problem, select the following options:
+	- **Severity**
+	- **Problem type**
+	- **Category**

+	These details also lets us provide **Related help** that might solve your problem without filing a ticket.

 	![Screenshot of Azure portal help and support page with Problem items filled out and displaying solutions based on your problem](./media/support-need-solutions.png)

-	Provide **Details**, **Date**, **Time** and supplemental data to help us research and resolve your problem, and then choose **Next**.
+	To help us research and resolve your problem, enter the following information:
+	-	**Details**
+	- **Date**
+	- **Time**
+	- Supplemental data

+	Choose **Next**.
 5. Provide **Contact information** for this support request.
 Microsoft support uses this information to contact you.
 6. Choose **Create** to submit your support request.